AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_colorspaceset.rst

       .. note::
          If another color space is already registered with the same name, this will overwrite it.
 This stores a copy of the specified color space(s).
+Throws if one of the aliases is already assigned as a name or alias to an existing color space.

    .. py:method:: ColorSpaceSet.addColorSpaces(self: PyOpenColorIO.ColorSpaceSet, colorSpaces: PyOpenColorIO.ColorSpaceSet) -> None